We obey our creator, that is all that can be expected of any character, unless the master bids us otherwise home

 Gosh, the power room is boring.
 And that's the laser unit from the power room from The Wheel in Space!

 There's a better view of this weird new corner of the console room.
 Yes, it appears to be an open door to more of the ship.
-A black bank of deals to the left and the scanner above it.
+A black bank of dials to the left and the scanner above it.
 Very strange.

 The TARDIS starts showing images to tempt Jamie out.
 Then Zoe sees her home city.
 Interestingly this is the exact opposite of what it did a few stories ago in The Wheel in Space where it tried to show images to make them leave.
-But the Doctor things that these images are being used by someone else to tempt them out.
+But the Doctor thinks that these images are being used by someone else to tempt them out.

 They wander out into an empty void, meet some robots, and then scream at white hallucinations of themselves which are being used to tempt the Doctor out too.
 This is extremely weird stuff.